kakra/linux/Documentation/userspace-api/winesync.rst

   semaphore will be woken and the semaphore's count decremented appropriately.

+.. c:macro:: WINESYNC_IOC_PULSE_SEM

+  This operation is identical to ``WINESYNC_IOC_PUT_SEM``, with one notable exception: the semaphore is always left in an *unsignaled* state, regardless of the initial count or the count added by the ioctl.
+That is, the count after a pulse operation will always be zero.
+The entire operation is atomic.

+  Hence, if the semaphore was created with the ``WINESYNC_SEM_GETONWAIT`` flag set, and an unsignaled semaphore is "pulsed" with a count of 2, at most two eligible threads (i.e. threads not otherwise constrained due to ``WINESYNC_IOC_WAIT_ALL``) will be woken up, and any others will remain sleeping.
+If less than two eligible threads are waiting on the semaphore, all of them will be woken up, and the semaphore's count will remain at zero.
+On the other hand, if the semaphore was created without the ``WINESYNC_SEM_GETONWAIT``, all eligible threads will be woken up, making ``count`` effectively redundant.
+In either case, a simultaneous ``WINESYNC_IOC_READ_SEM`` ioctl from another thread will always report a count of zero.

+  If adding ``count`` to the semaphore's current count would raise the latter past the semaphore's maximum count, the ioctl fails with ``EOVERFLOW``.
+However, in this case the semaphore's count will still be reset to zero.

+.. c:macro:: WINESYNC_IOC_GET_SEM

+  Attempt to acquire a semaphore object.
+Takes an input-only pointer to a 32-bit integer denoting the semaphore to acquire.

+  This operation does not block.
+If the semaphore's count was zero, it fails with ``EWOULDBLOCK``.
+Otherwise, the semaphore's count is decremented by one.
+The behaviour of this operation is unaffected by whether the semaphore was created with the ``WINESYNC_SEM_GETONWAIT`` flag set.

+  The operation is atomic and totally ordered with respect to other operations on the same semaphore.

 .. c:macro:: WINESYNC_IOC_PUT_MUTEX

   Release a mutex object.
 Takes a pointer to struct